serras/emacs-haskell-tutorial/tutorial.md

 (cua-mode 1)
 ```
 to your Emacs initialization file.
 This will make transitioning to Emacs much easier (or at least, it did for me!).

+## Keeping packages up-to-date

+One nice thing about using the integrated Emacs package manager is that you can easily upgrade your installed packages to the latest version.
+To do so, go to the full package view by issuing `M-x package-list-packages`.
+You will get a list of all packages that you many install from MELPA.
+The first thing to do is refreshing that list to the latest version, something you can do by either pressing `r` or going to the _Package_ menu and selecting _Refresh Package List_.

+Now Emacs knows of all latest versions.
+The next step is marking all the upgradeable packages to be installed.
+You can do so via the _Package_ menu, in _Mark Upgradeable Packages_, or just pressing `U`.
+Finally, you need to execute the install plan either from the same menu, choosing the _Execute Actions_ item, or pressing `x`.
+Emacs will ask for confirmation, and will then download and install the new versions and remove the previous ones.
+Restart Emacs to allow the changes to make effect.

 # `haskell-mode`